2020 Copa del Rey final

-The 2020 Copa del Rey Final was a football match that decided the winner of the 2019–20 Copa del Rey, the 118th edition of Spain's primary football cup (including two seasons where two rival editions were played).
+The 2020 Copa del Rey final was a football match that decided the winner of the 2019–20 Copa del Rey, the 118th edition of Spain's primary football cup (including two seasons where two rival editions were played).
 The match was played at the Estadio de La Cartuja in Seville between Athletic Bilbao and Real Sociedad, the first Basque derby final.

 Originally scheduled for 18 April 2020, the match was postponed with the agreement of the participating clubs on 11 March (with no new date decided at that point) due to the COVID-19 pandemic, which had led to football matches being cancelled or played behind closed doors as a measure to prevent the spread of the virus, in the hope that the delay would provide time to contain the outbreak and allow the final to take place with a full stadium as in normal circumstances.
 The final was played on 3 April 2021, despite earlier press rumours that had suggested it would be a day later.

-Real Sociedad won the final 1–0 thanks to a second-half penalty converted by Mikel Oyarzabal, achieving their third overall Copa del Rey title and first since 1987, ending a 34-year trophy drought.
+Real Sociedad won the final 1–0 thanks to a second-half penalty converted by Mikel Oyarzabal, achieving their second Copa del Rey title (in 1909 it was won by its forerunner, Club Ciclista de San Sebastián), ending a 34-year trophy drought dating to 1987.

 Background

 Real Sociedad were competing in their eighth Copa del Rey final, having lost their last final in 1988 to Barcelona.
 Athletic Bilbao were competing in their 38th final, having lost their last final in 2015, also to Barcelona.
-In reaching the final, both teams were assured qualification for the four-team 2020–21 Supercopa de España; this four-team competition was played in January 2021 and won by Athletic.
+In reaching the final, both teams were assured qualification for the four-team 2021 Supercopa de España; this four-team competition was played in January 2021 and won by Athletic.

 In the 1910 Copa del Rey (which had two rival tournaments running in parallel), the two clubs participated in the three-team group of the UECF competition along with Madrid FC.
 The decisive match was between the Basque teams (Athletic winning 1–0), but as it was not a final in the traditional knockout format and the newly-formed Real Sociedad were playing under the name 'Vasconia' for licensing reasons, it was not widely recognised as an equivalent to their meeting 110 years later.